 - The Power of Rock: The other ubiquitous trope in the franchise is music and singers playing a major role in the central conflict.
 It isn't always rock music, but that gets used a lot since it tends to go very well with incredible aerospace battles.

 - Real Robot Genre: It straddles the line between Super Robot and Real Robot.
 There are a number of fantastic plot elements but the technology and pseudo-science is mostly internally consistent, even if it resorts to Hand Wave on occasion.
 Yes, this includes Macross 7, Super Robot-y as it is, the ideas it introduced to the series are picked up and used (in a more subdued manner) by later stories.

-- Riddle for the Ages: Exactly what happened to the Megaroad 01?
+- Riddle for the Ages: Exactly what happened to the Megaroad 01, and with it, the original series cast?
 Thirty real-life years later and nearly fifty in-universe years later, and all anyone knows is that it disappeared without a trace a few years after its launch.
 No Macross series has touched that plot thread since its introduction.

 - Transforming Mecha: It was among the first Real Robot series to feature transforming mecha, and the Macross itself was, at the time, the largest transforming mecha that had ever been seen (over ten times larger than the next contender).